5ofwind/RDVR/README.md

-## This is the code for our paper "Video Rescaling with Recurrent Diffusion" (in our ZIP file).
+## This is the code for our paper "Video Rescaling with Recurrent Diffusion".
+The code is in our ZIP file "RDVR-master-codes.zip".
 Li, D., Liu, Y., Wang, Z., Yang, J.: Video rescaling with recurrent diffusion.
 IEEE Transactions on Circuits and Systems for Video Technology. pp. 1–14 (2024)

 ## Prerequisite